-Term Definition Application form The document issued by the program delegate that applicants use to apply for funding under the program.
-Advisory committee An independent body comprising of departmental employees and external experts established to consider and assess eligible applications and make recommendations to the Minister for funding under the program.
+Term Definition Application form The document issued by the Program Delegate that applicants use to apply for funding under the program.
 AusIndustry The division of the same name within the department.
-Department The Department of Industry, Innovation and Science.
+Department The Department of Industry, Science, Energy and Resources.
+Committee The body established to consider and assess eligible applications and make recommendations to the Assistant Minister for funding under the program.
 Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 5.1.
-Eligible application An application or proposal for grant funding under the program that the program delegate has determined is eligible for assessment in accordance with these guidelines.
-Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 0.
-Eligible expenditure guidance The guidance that is provided at Appendix B. Existing (mature) export hub A mature export hub is a hub that has been operating for more than one year.
-A mature export hub has existing activities and services, and governance structure.
-Mature export hubs are expected to have at least 10 active participants accessing hub activities and services.
-Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
-GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs Grantee The recipient of grant funding under a grant agreement.
-Growth Centre See Industry Growth Centres Initiative.
-Guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
+Eligible application An application or proposal for grant funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
+Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.2.
+Eligible expenditure guidance The guidance that is provided at Appendix A. Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding.
+Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
+GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
+Grantee The recipient of grant funding under a grant agreement.
+Guidelines Guidelines that the Assistant Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
+Assistant Minister Hon Trevor Evans MP, Assistant Minister for Waste Reduction and Environmental Management National Reach Where eligible projects seek to expand operations of schemes to all states and territories Non-income-tax-exempt Not exempt from income tax under Division 50 of the Income Tax Assessment Act 1997 (Cth) or under Division 1AB of Part III of the Income Tax Assessment Act 1936 (Cth).